Major Gift Fundraising: All you need to know

 Step Three: Determine What Makes a Major Gift

 As noted before, the amount of a major gift varies per organization.
-When you first put this program into place, you may have had a different major gift number in mind than you do now that your nonprofit has grown.
+When you first put this major giving program into place, you may have had a different major gift number in mind than you do now that your nonprofit has grown.

 Sit down with an analyst and look at the donations your organization is receiving.
 Major gifts should be well over the average donation, making up the top portion of your donor pyramid.
 With an updated number in mind, you’ll be able to go into major gift asks with more confidence.